KwaMakhutha: Geography

-KwaMakhutha is situated approximately 29 km south-west of Durban and forms part of the eThekwini Metropolitan Municipality which is Durban's greater metropolitan area.

-KwaMakhutha is bordered by Ezimbokodweni in the north, Amanzimtoti in the east, Bhekulwandle in the south and Adams Mission in the west.
+KwaMakhutha is situated approximately 29 kilometres (18 mi) south-west of Durban and forms part of the eThekwini Metropolitan Municipality, governing the Greater Durban metropolitan area.
+It is bordered by eZimbokodweni to the north, eManzimtoti to the east, Bhekulwandle to the south and Adams Mission to the west.

 Infrastructure

 KwaMakhutha has a police station, library, a few churches and a masjid.
 The nearest shopping centres are Galleria Mall and Arbour Crossing in Amanzimtoti, Philani Valley Mall and KwaMuthwa Shopping Centre in Umlazi.